JrPlayers

 Do I need to Audition?

 No. We’re a workshop, so you just sign up, show up, and after the first few days of rehearsals, when the director has had a chance to get to know you, he/she will assign roles.
-Workshops are limited to 40 children.
+Workshops are limited to 40 students.
 Please be prepared to accept the role you are given.
 All roles are vital to the success of the show.

 How old do I have to be?